protocol/research-website/content/posts/202005-resnetlab-ndn/index.md

 **Q: Who maintains the revocation list/denylist?
 Are nodes doing routing independently of the denylist?**

 A:  The denylist  of the Public IPFS Gateways that are maintained by Protocol Labs  is kept by Protocol Labs.
 The denylist  is accessible through the IPFS Gateways, subject to the double-hashing procedure mentioned above.
-However, we should highlight that anyone can run their own public gateway(s) on the public IPFS network and they can have their own denylist, which can be a replica of that kept by Protocol Labs or be an entirely different one.
+However, we should highlight that anyone can run their own public gateway(s) on the public IPFS network and they can have their own denylist, which can be a replica of that kept by Protocol Labs or an entirely different one.
 In short, each individual or organisation running a gateway is free to choose what content they want to deny serving.
 Furthermore, if someone runs their own IPFS network, which is not part of the public IPFS network, then they have to maintain their own denylist.

 With regard to routing, normal DHT nodes are not obliged to check the denylist before they route/forward requests (although they can do so if they want).
 IPFS Gateways (both those operated by Protocol Labs and those that are not) check their own denylist before they forward requests and will therefore, not forward requests for denied content.